 - Beat in eggs, buttermilk, espresso, oil, and vanilla on medium speed for two minutes.
 The batter will be thin.

 - Divide the batter evenly between the two prepared 9-inch pans.

 - Bake the cakes for 40 to 45 minutes or until a toothpick comes clean from the center.

-- Pipe or spread a thick layer of the frosting all over the top of the layer to create the filling layer.
+- Place the cooled cake layer on a cake stand or plate.
+Spread or pipe a thick layer of frosting over top for the filling layer.

-(Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.)
+Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.

 © SpendWithPennies.com.
 Content and photographs are copyright protected.
 Sharing of this recipe is both encouraged and appreciated.
 Copying and/or pasting full recipes to any social media is strictly prohibited.
 Please view my photo use policy here.